 Staying at a friend’s house is best for those close to your friends.
 However, you’ll also want to ensure that you won’t impede upon a friend’s life while they’re doing the kind deed of letting you crash in their spare room or couch.

 This hotel alternative will also save you the most money since.
 Usually, friends won’t charge you to stay at their place.
-However, you will want to give them a gift to show your appreciation.
+However, you should give them a gift to show your appreciation.

 Like house sitting, you’ll usually have to pay a membership fee for a home swapping marketplace website.
-However, this gives you unlimited stays.
-Anyway, home swaps are when you and an individual in another location swap homes for a set duration.
+Home swaps are when you and an individual in another location swap homes for a set duration.

 Swapping homes with other travelers saves you quite a lot of money if you travel a lot.
 However, you will need to be a trustworthy person and trust the people who are staying in your home.

 House swapping is fantastic for you who want to live like locals on your terms.
 However, you will also want to ensure you won’t damage the house you’ve swapped.

 Try to find house swapping opportunities on the following sites:

 - Home Exchange

 - Love Home Swap

 8. Swap Skills for Accommodation: Best for Volunteers